 Our askUS team are on hand to help with queries throughout the morning too, on topics such as careers, wellbeing and counselling, diversity, academic support and more.

 Please note that if you have specific enquiries about your eligibility for student finance, these questions are better directed to Student Finance England, Wales, Scotland or Northern Ireland as appropriate.

 If you are a student with a disability or learning difficulty, we’d encourage you to book a 1- to-1 appointment with one of our disability advisers and chat through your specific circumstances.

 They can provide confidential, tailored guidance about how to ready yourself for starting at university and ensure support plans are in place before you arrive.

-Generally, the specific content of the course activities will vary by course, but will typically include:
+Generally, the specific content of your course session will vary by course, but will typically include:

 - A more detailed look into your course, the way you will be taught and how you will be assessed

-- The course session is your opportunity to speak with current or past students about their experiences, both on your course and as a student at the University of Salford
+- An opportunity to speak with current or past students about their experiences, both on your course and as a student at the University of Salford

 - A tour of the specialist facilities (if applicable) and a chance to get hands-on